SarahNicholas-MotionVisionLab/FlyFly/README.txt

 4.X Updates
 ------------------------------------------------------------------------------------------

+Sarah's changes made 01/09/25
+* Changes made to
+* Removed cancel button and all associated code as this inclusion of the cancel button lead to the 50th frame being dropped each time a new stimulus was run
+* Incorporated changes made by Matt to include missing line

 4.4
 * Added 3 new stimuli: 'Squarewave Grating', 'Sine Grating Background' and 'Sine Wave Background'
 * Changed naming of saved parameter files to make data merging easier